bitsy-ai/printnanny-os/site/docs/addons/tailscale.md

 To get started, install Tailscale on a personal computer or mobile device.

-Follow the directions in [Tailscale Quick Start](Tailscale quickstart ) to:

 1. Sign up for a Tailscale account.
 2. [Download Tailscale](https://tailscale.com/download/) on a personal computer or mobile device.
-3. Connect your personal computer or mobile phone to your Tailscale network.
+3. Follow the directions in [Tailscale Quick Start](https://tailscale.com/kb/1017/install/) to connect your personal computer or mobile phone to your Tailscale network.

 ## Connect PrintNanny to Tailscale Network